-IV.5.5 It is at this point where synchronization is critical.
+D.5.5 It is at this point where synchronization is critical.
 The first controlling factor is the date of the ITU-T study group (or working party) meeting where determination (TAP) or consent (AAP) or agreement (non-normative documents) is to be obtained.
 At this meeting, the balloting has normally concluded in the organization and a revised draft document is published as a TD in time for the ITU-T study group (or working party) meeting.
 However, the ITU-T study group (or working party) meeting may accept to consent (for AAP) or determine (for TAP) a draft document pending further adjustments based on the result of the balloting in the organization.

-NOTE It is understood that the stable draft document would always be available for comments to ITU members for the AAP Last Call or TAP consultation (see clause IV.5.6).
+NOTE It is understood that the stable draft document would always be available for comments to ITU members for the AAP Last Call or TAP consultation (see clause D.5.6).

-IV.5.6 The second controlling factor is that the balloting has concluded in the organization and a revised draft document is produced for ITU-T approval:
+D.5.6 The second controlling factor is that the balloting has concluded in the organization and a revised draft document is produced for ITU-T approval:

 a) for TAP: by 4 months before the ITU-T study group (or working party) meeting where approval is to be obtained so that the Director of TSB can issue a letter announcing the intent to approve the Recommendation at the upcoming study group (or working party) meeting;